KeyurPatel-19/Keyur-Patel-Focus-Bear-intern-repo/Inclusive-Design-Reflection.md

 One practical change I can make is writing instructions in a simple and clear way so users can easily understand what they need to do.

+## Task

+### Read a first-person account from someone with ADHD or Autism about their experiences with productivity tools.
+(Hint: Look for blog posts, videos, or community discussions.)

+After reading about the experiences of people with ADHD using productivity tools, I learned that many users feel overwhelmed when an app shows too many tasks at once.
+Simple layouts and step-by-step task guidance help them stay focused and reduce stress.

+### Identify one design or communication improvement that could make Focus Bear more accessible.

+One design improvement that could make Focus Bear more accessible is breaking large tasks into smaller steps.
+This can help users feel less overwhelmed and make it easier to stay focused.

+### Practice writing a clear, patient, and supportive response to a hypothetical user struggling with executive functioning.

+Thank you for sharing your experience.
+It’s completely normal to feel distracted sometimes, especially when working on many tasks.
+You can try starting with one small task and using a focus session to help stay on track.
+Taking short breaks between tasks can also help improve focus.
+If you need any support, we are here to help.